Pylons/pyramid/docs/narr/security.rst

 An authentication policy the policy that allows or denies access after a user has been authenticated.
-By default, :mod:`repoze.bfg` will use the ``repoze.bfg.authorization.ACLAuthorizationPolicy`` if an authentication policy is activated and an authorization policy isn't otherwise specified.
-In some cases, it's useful to be able to use a different authentication policy than the ``repoze.bfg.authorization.ACLAuthorizationPolicy``.
+By default, :mod:`repoze.bfg` will use the :class:`repoze.bfg.authorization.ACLAuthorizationPolicy` if an authentication policy is activated and an authorization policy isn't otherwise specified.

+In some cases, it's useful to be able to use a different authentication policy than the :class:`repoze.bfg.authorization.ACLAuthorizationPolicy`.
 For example, it might be desirable to construct an alternate authorization policy which allows the application to use an authorization mechanism that does not involve :term:`ACL` objects.

-:mod:`repoze.bfg` ships with only its single default ``ACLAuthorizationPolicy``, so you'll need to create your own if you'd like to use a different one.
-Creating and using your own authorization policy is a matter of creating an instance of an object that implements the following interface:
+:mod:`repoze.bfg` ships with only its single default :class:`repoze.bfg.authorization.ACLAuthorizationPolicy`, so you'll need to create your own if you'd like to use a different one.
+Creating and using your own authorization policy is a matter of creating an instance of an object that implements the following
+interface:

 .. code-block:: python